SparkDev97/LaetusDocumentation/README.md

     Prediction Bar BG Landscape @3x: TODO
 ```

+I will be putting together an example pack containing empty images for all of these sizes very soon.

 ### Image Theme Format
 As with all Laetus themes, the theme should be a folder in ```/Library/Laetus/Themes```.